spshah/Projects/Calculator/README.md

 # Calculator

 This is a menu-driven calculator written in C++.
-In this project I am implementing the basics of OOP in C++.
+I have implemented this project, to learn the OOPs in C++.